kolapapa/surge-ping/README.md

 ### Ping(ICMP)

-There are two example programs that you can run on your own.
+There are three example programs that you can run on your own.

 ```shell
 $ git clone https://github.com/kolapapa/surge-ping.git